-Microwire signals were bandpass filtered between 300 to 3000 Hz prior to spike extraction.
-Spike detection and sorting was done with Wave_clus 3 (Chaure et al., 2018) in MATLAB (v2018b, MathWorks, MA, USA).
+Microwire signals were bandpass filtered between 300 and 3000 Hz prior to spike extraction.
+Spike detection and sorting was done with Wave_clus 3 (Chaure et al., 2018) in MATLAB (v2018b, Math-Works, MA, USA).
 The voltage threshold used for spike detection was a negative threshold of the signal mean plus 5 standard deviations.
 Isolated waveforms were segregated in a semi-automated manner.
 The times of threshold crossing for identified units were retained for further analysis.
-Based on previously used criterion (Rey et al., 2020), units were classified as single- or multi-units based on the spike shape and ISI distribution of the cluster (single-units with <1% of spikes with an ISI less than 3 ms).
-Across the 14 Behnke-Fried probes implanted, 1 was excluded due to its localization within vPCC and 7 were excluded due to noise or failure to detect single unit activity.
+Based on previously used criterion (Rey et al., 2020), units were classified as single- or multi-units based on the spike shape and ISI distribution of the cluster (single-units with <1% of spikes with an ISI less than 3ms).
+Across the 14 Behnke-Fried probes implanted, 8 were excluded due to noise or failure to detect single unit activity, which included the single vPCC microwire probe.
 Across the remaining 6 Behnke-Fried probes, 95 single-units were isolated.